ossamakhiar/piscine_object/module_01/README.md

 ## Composition relationship ⚙️

-Composition is a stronger form of aggregation where one object is composed of other objects, and the composed objects have a strong dependency on the container object.
+Composition is a stronger form of aggregation where one object is composed of other objects (part/whole), and the composed objects have a strong dependency on the container object.
 If the container is destroyed, the composed objects are also destroyed.
+`Composition implies that the construction and destruction of these parts occurs as a consequence of the construction and destruction of the aggregate.`

 ### Example: